Svetozar Marković: Trial

 Marković had been in ill health for some time and being kept in a damp, poorly heated cell in a Požarevac gaol made matters worse.
 His trial for "press crimes" began on 19 February 1874.

+He was charged with defaming the prince and insulting the national assembly for several articles he wrote.
 Defending himself against the charges that he had "insulted" the National Assembly by dismissing it as a mere debating society, Marković answered that he had written the truth.
 He then launched into a defense of the freedom of the press.
-On the charge that he had defended the right of the people "to overthrow a prince who does them evil and replace him with a good one", he denied that this was a call for revolution.
-He had been talking in the abstract.
+On the charge that he had defended the right of the people "to overthrow a prince who does them evil and replace him with a good one", he denied that this was a call for revolution and stated that he had been talking in the abstract.

-16 years before the Marković trial, the Serbian people and the National Assembly exercised this right and in 1858 deposed Prince Alexander Karađorđević and recalled the reigning prince's father, Miloš Obrenović to the throne.

 The trial attracted a large audience, including many of the local peasants.
 As a result of the trial Marković became a symbol of the growing discontent against the government.
 Marković's conviction was a foregone conclusion but the sentence, 18 months in prison, was relatively light.
 However, by now his general health problems had developed into full blown tuberculosis.
 The sentence was further reduced to nine months; it was far from certain that he would survive his term in prison.
 He was released on 16 November 1874, and went to Jagodina to convalesce.

 Socialist success

-During Marković's imprisonment and building on the publicity created by Marković's trial, for the first time socialists succeed in getting elected to the National Assembly and small but vocal group, advocating Marković's ideas, formed round the Serbian politician, Adam Bogosavljević.
+During Marković's imprisonment and building on the publicity created by Marković's trial, for the first time socialists succeed in getting elected to the National Assembly and a small but vocal group, advocating Marković's ideas, was formed around the Serbian politician, Adam Bogosavljević.
 Ignoring warnings that he needed to recover his health first, Marković was unable to stay in the background.
 On 1 January 1875 Oslobođenje (Liberation) came out, with Marković at the helm.
-He was as outspoken as ever at a time when harassment of socialists was in full swing.

 When, however, the police told him he had the choice either to submit to arrest or leave Serbia, he chose the latter.
 This time he had no illusions that prison would be anything other than a death sentence.